david672orford/pub-tools/docs/subapp-khplayer.md

 * Start OBS.
 * Start Zoom.
 Make sure a second window appears on the second monitor.
 * Log in to Zoom and start the meeting.
-* Click on the down arrow next to the camera button and select **Dummy video device (0x0000)** as the camera.
+* Click on the down arrow next to the camera button and select **OBS Virtual Camera** as the camera.
 Turn it on.
 If it will not turn on, make sure the virtual camera is started in OBS.
 * Click on the down arrow next to the microphone button and select **From-OBS** as the audio input and unmute audio.

 ## Initial Setup of Stage and Zoom Scenes